KavrakiLab/adaptive-sampling-pmhc/README.md

 #### Getting basic statistics

-All the cells up to the `Compute MSM` section contain intermediate statistics that may be helpful to visualize the sampling.
+All the cells up to the `Adaptive Sampling` section contain intermediate statistics that may be helpful to visualize the sampling.

 ## 3) Adaptive sampling stage (`as/`)